neelakandanz/thamizhi_keyboard/README.md

 ## Contributing to this plugin

-If you would like to contribute to the plugin, check out our contribution guide.
+If you would like to contribute to the package, check out our contribution guide.